- CASE FILES

 As for Dubinina, he says her head was laying down on a kind of a natural ledge with water rolling over it.
 Her mouth was open.
 Dubinina was laying on a kind of a natural ledge with water rolling over it.
 Her mouth was open.
 There are claims that the tongue was ripped, or eaten, or whatnot.
 The medical records simply that "the tongue is missing".
 Vozrozhdenny describes missing hypoglossal muscle as well as muscles of the floor of the mouth.

-Askinadzy also mentioned that while he was present during that period, he felt very strongly that those in charge were not really interested in a proper investigation.
+Askinadzi also mentioned that while he was present during that period, he felt very strongly that those in charge were not really interested in a proper investigation.
 He remembers that the lead investigator Lev Ivanov ‘did not even approach the pad of branches, didn’t take pictures, it seemed they already had a theory’.
-Askinadzy extends this accusation to Ortyukov, who was in charge of the whole rescue operation.
+Askinadzi extends this accusation to Ortyukov, who was in charge of the whole rescue operation.
 He wrote: ‘If it was really so important to get this right, why didn’t they call for Yuri Yudin?
 He was the only one that knew them all, and could say for sure.
 I only knew Zina.’

 The whole search operation was rushed.
 This pressure was from someone above – from Moscow, Sverdlovsk, or Ivdel.
 The atmosphere was very tense.
 Everyone was anxious for answers and awaiting for news.